-Retirement benefits are based on the value of your account when you retire.
+Retirement benefits are based on the value of your account when you retire and the age at which you start to collect your benefit.
 The account balance is comprised of contributions from you and your employer, plus any investment gains or losses.

 You have the freedom to choose how contributions to your account will be invested.

-To learn more, see the Unclassifed Retirement Handbook.
+To learn more, see the Unclassified Retirement Handbook (pdf).